osrf/vrx-docker/README.md

 ### Installing Docker

 Docker is required to run the automated evaluation.
-Please follow the [Docker CE for Ubuntu tutorial's](https://docs.docker.com/install/linux/docker-ce/ubuntu) __Prerequisites__ and __Install Docker CE__ sections.

-Then, continue to the [post-install instructions](https://docs.docker.com/engine/installation/linux/linux-postinstall/).
-Complete the __Manage Docker as a non-root user__ section to avoid having to run the commands on this page using `sudo`.
+Please follow the [VRX Docker install tutorial](https://bitbucket.org/osrf/vrx/wiki/tutorials/installDocker) and the [Nvidia Docker install tutorial](https://bitbucket.org/osrf/vrx/wiki/tutorials/installNvidiaDocker) if you are using an Nvidia GPU.

 ### Setting up vrx\_gazebo